hoop33/nebula-website/content/en/posts/nebula-graph-being-on-hacker-new-front-page/index.md

 ---
 title: "Being on Hacker News Front Page Brought Us Much More than Just 300+ Stars on GitHub within 24 hours"
 date: 2020-01-15
+description: "A submission about Nebula Graph has hit the front page of Hacker News.
+This post explains how, what, and why."
 ---

 # Being on Hacker News Front Page Brought Us Much More than Just 300+ Stars on GitHub within 24 hours